-The Associate of Applied Science Degree in Animation provides instruction for creating animation, 3D modeling and special effects for applications such as animated shorts, movies and games.
-Fundamental drawing skills, design concepts and the development of entertainment media assets will be covered.
-Courses in game art assets and level design will give students an employment advantage in the ever-growing game industry.
-Depending on individual choices and talents, students who complete the Animation program should be prepared for employment as an animator, a game art creator, a 3D visual artist, and/or a special effects artist.
+The Associate of Applied Science Degree in Animation provides instruction for creating animation, 3D modeling, and special effects for applications such as animated shorts, movies, and games.
+Fundamental digital drawing skills, design concepts, and the development of entertainment media assets will be covered.
+Courses in digital art assets and animation design will give students an employment advantage in the ever-growing entertainment and gaming industries.
+Depending on individual choices and talents, students who complete the Animation program should be prepared for employment as an animator, a game art creator, a 3D visual artist, and/or a special effects computer graphics artist.